AT-290690/SoME2-Entry-CT/README.md

 Current interactions:

-Shortcuts: N, C, U, Escape, Enter
+Shortcuts: N, c, shift + c, U, Escape, Enter

 N - Focus on cantvas and press N to create an element

-C - Select pairs of elments and press C to connect them with solid arrow (blue -> red)
+c - Select pairs of elments and press c to connect them with solid arrow (blue -> red) U - Select pairs of elements and press U to connect them with dashed arrow (blue -> red)

-U - Select pairs of elements and press U to connect them with dashed arrow (blue -> red)
+shift + c -  Select pairs of elments and press shift + c (capital C) to connect them with solid arrow (blue -> red) bended with label (blue o red)

 Escape - unselect pairs